EricBL3/ambient-npc-behavior-framework/README.md

 Ambient NPCs in open-world games are expected to populate environments with varied, believable behavior across potentially hundreds of characters, while remaining within strict per-frame CPU budgets.
 This framework addresses that challenge using a memory-driven action selection algorithm: behaviors are defined as directed graphs, and a bounded memory mechanism biases selection toward untried or least-recently-used transitions, producing variety without per-character scripting or online planning.

 The framework exposes a plain C API and loads behavior configurations from JSON files, making it independent of any specific engine or scripting system.
-Integration requires placing the compiled library in the engine's plugin or binary folder and implementing the public C API.
+Integration requires placing the compiled library in the engine's plugin or binary folder and writing a thin wrapper that calls the public C API.
 No other files from this repository are needed to use the framework.

 ## 🚀 Quick Start